 For comparison’s sake: Pixar’s Toy Story 3 opened $110.3 million at 4,028 locations in 2010; Up with $68.1 million at 3,766 locations in 2009 (about $72 million today); and Finding Nemo (not in 3D) with $70.25 million at 3,374 theaters in 2003 (about $92 million today).

 The source for this weekend’s estimates is Deadline.com, which adds that Brave has received an "A" CinemaScore from audiences.
 The tale of the rebellious princess Merida, who’s both an expert archer and a dead ringer to Rachelle Lefevre’s bloodthirsty vampire in The Twilight Saga: New Moon, Brave was received less enthusiastically by North American film reviewers.
 The animated feature has a passable 68 percent approval rating and 6.7/10 average among Rotten Tomatoes’ top critics.

 Brave likely critic-proof

-Critics didn’t matter when it came to either The Lorax (48% approval rating, top critics) or Madagascar 3: Europe’s Most Wanted (58% approval rating, top critics).
+Critics didn’t matter when it came to either The Lorax (48 percent approval rating, top critics) or Madagascar 3: Europe’s Most Wanted (58 percent approval rating, top critics).
 And what they think of Brave won’t matter to parents / guardians and the like.
 What matters is the Pixar / Disney brand.